CTECH-IT/welcome-to-github-CrocodiIe/README.md

 # Welcome-to-GitHub
 First repository for new users

-Please enter your name:
+Please enter your name: Bradley Grupczynski
+# added name, "Bradley Grupczynski"

-Please enter your favorite color:
+Please enter your favorite color: White
+# added fav. color, "White"
 Save and push this file back up to GitHub.
 Make sure to add a commit comment: "Added name and color"!
+# Added name and color!